chucktilbury/sapcc/README.md

 The input file consists of 3 parts.
 They are directives, parser, and scanner.
 These parts can be placed in separate files or all in the same file.
 The order of directives and sections is very flexible.
 The syntax of the files are also very flexible.
 In general, spaces are ignored.

+All memory allocations that happen are covered by the Bohem garbage collection library.
+No attempt is made to free any memory used, even if a particular set of library routines (such as strings or lists) have the routines present to free memory.
+The garbage collector makes those routines NOOPs.

 Every function in the CC has a trace statement that can be activated using the verbosity directive.

 One extended goal is to use DOT notation (from Graphiz) to make balloon syntax drawings of the input that was submitted to the parser for analysis.
 That will be done after the parser generator is working reasonably well.